ishimwezachee/Math-magicians/README.md

 # Math-Magicians

-> This is a calculator which created with Reactjs Library
+> This is a calculator which created with Reactjs Library.
-> Using class components.
+> I have built it using both class and functional components

 ## Built With